Who is behind

 My name is Chris Wasserman.
-I am the owner and author of this site.
+I am the owner of this site.

-I appreciate this opportunity to share my passion about African wildlife by using my knowledge and experience gained from going on African safaris and the educational courses I have done over the years to create this website.
+I appreciate this opportunity to share my passion about African wildlife by using my knowledge and experience gained from going on African safaris to create this website.

 Why a site about African wildlife?